Kotlin/dokka/docs/topics/formats/javadoc.md

 }
 ```

-For more information, see [Other output formats](cli.md#other-output-formats) in the CLI runner documentation.
+For more information, see [Other output formats](cli.md#other-output-formats) in the CLI runner's documentation.

 </tab>
 </tabs>